PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_UDS/README.md

 * **Table6BClinicalMeasures**.
 Additional sealant information.
 * **Table8A**.
 Operational costs of dental services.

-### Missing Data
+### "Non-Proprietary and Proprietary with Consent"

-HRSA does not automatically make all of an FQHC's annual UDS report public.
+HRSA does not make all of the UDS data public.
+They share only data they deemed as "non-proprietary" or data that is "proprietary with consent."
 As explained on their [website](https://www.hrsa.gov/foia/uds-public-use.html):

 > The data in the blank rows of Tables 5, 8A, and 9D is being withheld under Exemption 4 of the FOIA, 5 U.S.C.
 552(b)(4).
 This exemption protects against the release of proprietary confidential business and financial information, which, if disclosed, could provide potential competitors with an unfair advantage, including in future grant competitions.

-For an FQHC to make their Table 5, 8A, or 9D data public, they need to actively opt-in to sharing.
-From an exploratory data analysis, we see that so few FQHCs opt-in that it is not valuable to aggregate or visualize any individual FQHC data for those tables.
-From our analysis it appears also that Table 5A is covered under the special exemption, because so much of the data is missing.
-HRSA can provide data from those tables aggregated to the state-level, however, and they have done so in a separate FOIA request.
+For an FQHC to make their proprietary Table 5, 8A, or 9D data public, they need to actively consent.
+In From an exploratory data analysis, we see that 69 FQHCs consented to sharing their Table 5 data in 2018, compared to 1293 who did not.
+This ratio is so small that including these tables in our project for analysis is not valuable.
+We therefore choose to focus on only Table 6A and 6B non-proprietary dental reporting.
+Although it is not mentioned in the legal disclaimer, Table 5A appears to be considered proprietary as well, because so many FQHCs having missing informatino.

-The valuable Tables 6A and 6B are not exempt from public reporting and therefore we can examine the different types of dental services being offered by all FHQC organizations.
+A strategery for learning about these proprietary measures is to ask HRSA for state-aggregated data that shields the individual FQHCs.
+As discussed below, HRSA has provided such inforamtion by FOIA. therefore we can examine the different types of dental services being offered by all FHQC organizations.

 ### Data continuity